-A description of the complete cipher together with a detailed example can be found in the template of part 1 of this series.
-The goal of this challenge (part 2 of the series) is to decrypt the given ciphertext that can be found in the additional text file mtc3-fendt-02-asac-02-ciphertext.txt.
+The goal of this challenge (part 5 of the series) is to decrypt the given ciphertext that can be found in the additional text file mtc3-fendt-05-asac-05-ciphertext.txt.

-As solution, please enter the numbers you find in the plaintext in the order of their occurence in the text, parted by commas and without spaces.
+As solution, please enter the names mentioned in the plaintext in the order of their appearance in the text in capital letters, parted by commas, and without spaces.
+This time all names shall be considered, even those mentioned more than once.